-Though not as high quality as some of the other dinosaur lines out there, where ornithomimid toys are concerned one really cannot be too picky and honestly this Gallimimus by Jasman isn’t bad for a cheaply made toy over a decade old.
-Its relative accuracy, dynamic posture, large size and unique color scheme all give it positive marks.
+Though not as high quality as some of the other dinosaur lines out there, where ornithomimid toys are concerned one really cannot be too picky, and honestly this Gallimimus by Jasman isn’t bad for a cheaply made toy over a decade old.
+Its relative accuracy, dynamic posture, large size, and unique color scheme all give it positive marks.
 I don’t know if it is still in production but it shows up in lots on eBay from time-to-time.
-Though it may prove difficult to find, it should prove cheaper than the Kenner, AAA or Battat Gallimimus.
-If like me you’re a fan of this underrated group of dinosaurs the Jasman Gallimimus represents one of the more accessible examples of the group and genus in particular and is worth seeking out.
+Though it may prove difficult to find, it should prove cheaper than the Kenner, AAA, or Battat Gallimimus.
+If like me you’re a fan of this underrated group of dinosaurs the Jasman Gallimimus represents one of the more accessible examples of the group and is worth seeking out.

 I think KB has gone for awhile..I can’t think of one still around .
 Here is a JP inspired repaint I did of mine : http://sphotos-a.xx.fbcdn.net/hphotos-ash4/313961_3557995705116_438904974_n.jpg

 That is a great repaint Chris, it looks like a legitimate JP Gallimimus.

 Thanks for that info Takama, good to know.
 I knew they were sold at KB but I didn’t know they were going out of business.

 Well they have been in every single place that had on in my region